team401/2025-Robot-Code/README.md

   - **Make sure you choose `advantagescope_configs` and not `Robot_401_2025`.** An easy way to do this is, when the file picker window opens to choose your custom assets folder, remain in `2025-Robot-Code`, click on `advantagescope_configs`, and then press `Ok`.
 If you select the inner folder, the robot model won't be detected by AdvantageScope.

 ### Launching sim and viewing robot position

+**If certain menus aren't visible in your Sim GUI, select `Workspace` > `Reset` in the top menu bar and your layout should be restored.
+Sometimes windows can be moved off screen and rendered inaccessible.**

 - Open the project in WPILib VSCode
 - Press Ctrl+Shift+P and type "Simulate Robot Code" to run the sim.
 When prompted, select "Sim GUI".
 This will launch Glass, the WPILib simulator application.
 - Open AdvantageScope.
 Open a `3D Field` tab by clicking the `+` in the top right and picking `3D Field`, or pressing `Alt+3`.